Mathematics/Arts and Crafts

 Preparation:

-As preparatory work, students can create "random art" that prepares them for what they will be doing.
+As a preparation, students can create "coincidence art" that prepares them for what they are going to do.

 For this activity they need: